Are you looking for the best apps for your Mac computer to help you save time and increase blogging productivity? Take a look at these!

-Way before I made the switch to Mac OS, I remember being told that PCs were the work horses of computers, and Macs were used mainly by creative people, web designers, graphic designers, musicians, etc.
+Many years ago, way before I made the switch to MacOS, I can clearly remember being told that PCs were like the workhorses of modern computers, and Macs were used mainly by creative people.

 My top 10 productivity Mac Apps for bloggers

 #01.
-Byword (Writing)
+Byword (Blog writing)

 You can download Byword here.

 #02.
-PhotoScape X
+PhotoScape X (Photo editing)

 #03.
 Skype (Video calling, client Collaboration)